shkolnick-kun/bugurtos/GettingStartedEN.md

 /*Calls of proc_lock and proc_free may be nested, in such case caller is "unstoppable" while nest count is greater than zero.*/ sched_proc_yeld();     /*This suspends caller execution and resumes next ready process execution.
-If caller is real time, then its wachdog gets reset, caller is placed to the end of ready process list. if caller is general purpose, then it is placed to the end of expired process list.
+If caller is real time, then its watchdog gets reset, caller is placed to the end of ready process list. if caller is general purpose, then it is placed to the end of expired process list.
-This funtion returns nonzero, if power can be saved.*/
+This function returns nonzero, if power can be saved.*/
 ```
-Also, be carefull with static variables, as they a common for all running instances.
+Also, be careful with static variables, as they a common for all running instances.
-To deal with common resources, events and time user needs some synchronuzation primitives.
+To deal with common resources, events and time user needs some synchronization primitives.
 BuguRTOS-0.8.x kernel provides following primitives:
  1. software timers for time management;
  2. critical sections for fast data access control;
- 3. basic synchronization primitive (sync_t) which can be used to contruct conventional ones such as mutex, semaphore etc.
+ 3. basic synchronization primitive (sync_t) which can be used to construct conventional ones such as mutex, semaphore etc.

 Software timers and critical sections are supposed to be used directly.

 On the other hand, basic synchronization primitive is supposed to be used through libraries which provide some
 synchronization primitives to user.
-This primitive in fact does jobs which are common for all blocking synchonization primitives (process suspend,
+This primitive in fact does jobs which are common for all blocking synchronization primitives (process suspend,
-queueing, resume, priority inheritance and priority ceiling), so library coder doesn't need to implement these
+queuing, resume, priority inheritance and priority ceiling), so library coder doesn't need to implement these
 things from scratch.

 There is only **generic** library at the moment, which provides following sync primitives: